TLop503/quicksand/README.md

 ## Project Overview
 A Browserling alternative using containers as a way to investigate websites.
 This will be a web-based user interface that will utilize an iframe with the sandbox attribute to isolate the content and enhance provided security.
 The use of containers will allow for easy cleanup via Ansible without directly restarting the host.
 There will be an opt-in IP anonymization trigger that routes the IP through TOR and is compatible with Chrome and Firefox.

+**Project Purpose:**
+- Serve as a safe and agile alternative to Browserling
+- Provide a sandboxed environment where malicious sites can be analyzed without risk
+- Ensure usability and consistency with standard browsing experiences

 **Key features include:**
 - Web-based design UI with sandboxed iframe rendering
 - Containerized environment for safe isolation